 Please do not arrive without an appointment as we are unable to accommodate a large number of people in our waiting area.

-Parking – you may park in the lot directly South of the Outpatient Center entrance.
+Parking – you may park in either of the lots directly North and South of the Outpatient Center entrances.

 Wellness Blood Screenings are no longer done in Urgent Care.

 If you schedule online, you will receive an email and text message reminder.

 Please remember to fast for 12 hours prior to your appointment!*

 Payment for these tests is expected at time of service.

 Please note: Sheridan Memorial Hospital cannot bill your insurance and these tests are NOT covered by Medicare.

 Screening Tests & Information

 This is our most widely used screening which includes 29 different tests:

 - Liver function and kidney function: transamine (SGOT & SGPT), alkaline phosphatase,